Leo-Simpson/c-lasso/paper/paper.md

 We have chosen the following [model selections](##model-selections) : *Fixed Lambda* with $\lambda = 0.1\lambda_{\max}$ ; *Path computation* and *Stability Selection* which is computed by default.
 Then, those problems are solved using the method ```solve()``` which computes everything.

 Finally, one can visualize the solutions and see the running time, and the name of the selected variables by calling the instance ```problem.solution```.
 Note that by calling directly the instance ```problem``` one could also visualize the main parameters of the optimization problems one is solving.
-In our case, the running time is in the order of 0.1sec for the fixed lambda and path computation, but from 2sec to 4sec for the stability selection computation.
+In our case, the running time is in the order of 0.1sec for the fixed lambda and path computation, but vary from 2sec to 4sec for the stability selection computation.

 ![Graphics plotted after calling ```problem.solution``` ](figures/figure-concat.png)